RanbirAulakh/Asus-Q501LA-Hackintosh/README.md

 PS: You are free to fork this and improve anything, if I see there is an improvement, I will accept changes!

-How to install Yosemite/Mavericks on Asus Q501LA: https://github.com/RanbirAulakh/Asus-Q501LA-Hackintosh/wiki
+How to install Yosemite on Asus Q501LA: https://github.com/RanbirAulakh/Asus-Q501LA-Hackintosh/wiki

 ##Table of Content##